MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Resources/v3.3.0/New-AzureRmRoleAssignment.md

 ```

 ### -ResourceName
-The resource name.
+Specifies the resource name.
-For e.g.
+For instance:
 storageaccountprod.
-Should only be used in conjunction with ResourceGroupName, ResourceType and (optionally)ParentResource parameters to construct a hierarchical scope in the form of a  relative URI that identifies a resource.
+Should only be used in conjunction with the *ResourceName*, *ResourceType*, and *ParentResource* parameters to construct a hierarchical scope in the form of a  relative URI that identifies a resource.

 ```yaml
 Type: String